MicrosoftDocs/OData-docs/Odata-docs/webapi-8/tutorials/custom-skiptokenhandler.md

 **Applies To**:[!INCLUDE[appliesto-webapi](../../includes/appliesto-webapi-v8.md)]

-Skip tokens are used in [server-side paging](/odata/webapi-8/fundamentals/server-driven-paging) to keep track of the last record that was sent the client so that it can generate the next page of results.
+Skip tokens are used in [server-side paging](/odata/webapi-8/fundamentals/server-driven-paging) to keep track of the last record that was sent to the client so that it can generate the next page of results.
 The skip token is opaque to the client, this means that the server has freedom to decide what the contents of the skip token should be and how to interpret them.
-ASP.NET Core OData generates by default the skip token by combining the fields and values of the reference record.
+ASP.NET Core OData by default generates the skip token by combining the fields and values of the reference record.
 However, you can override this behavior by providing your own custom logic for generating and processing skip tokens.

 This tutorial shows how to customize the skip token logic using a custom `SkipTokenHandler`.

 You'll learn:

 :white_check_mark: How ASP.NET Core OData uses `SkipTokenHandler` to generate and handle next links
 :white_check_mark: How to create a custom `SkipTokenHandler` that extends the `DefaultSkipTokenHandler`
 :white_check_mark: How to configure an ASP.NET Core OData application to use your custom `SkipTokenHandler`

 This tutorial assumes a basic understanding of how to create and run an ASP.NET Core OData 8 application.
 If you're unfamiliar with ASP.NET Core OData 8, you may want to go through the [Getting started](/odata/webapi-8/getting-started) tutorial.

-To demonstrate how to override the default `SkipTokenHandler`, let's build a sample OData service.
+To demonstrate how to create a custom `SkipTokenHandler`, let's build a sample OData service.

 ## Prerequisites